FREQUENTLY ASKED QUESTIONS

 Can I buy gift cards online?

 Van Wilgen’s Premium Planting Mix is a blend of peat moss and compost formulated for our soil.
 Everything you need to get your plants started off right.
 Developing a strong root system is the key to any healthy plant.
 Combine with our Van Wilgen’s Jump Start and you have a winning combo.
-These 2 combined give your plant a jump start to establishing.
+These two things combined give your plant a jump start to establishing strong roots.
 A few years back and we planted a row of large Zelkova trees in the middle of the summer heat, of course, we used both VW planting mix and jump start.
-One of those trees was a few inches out of line, it finally got to use enough that we decided to move it.
+One of those trees was a few inches out of line, it finally got to us enough that we decided to move it.
 It was only in the ground for less than a month and the root system almost doubled in size.
-We knew with Planting mix, Jump Start and proper water success is almost guaranteed.
+We knew with Planting mix, Jump Start, and proper water success is almost guaranteed.

 When should I prune my Hydrangeas?

 Hydrangeas are difficult to nail down one good pruning time.
 For your classic varieties of mophead hydrangea that only bloom on old wood, prune while they are in or immediately after flower.
 For newer varieties, such as the Endless Summer series, prune at any time during the growing season after new growth appears, as they bloom on old and new wood growth.
-Panicled Hydrangeas (Hydrangea paniculata) should be pruned as much as one third in early spring or late fall.
+Panicle Hydrangeas (Hydrangea paniculata) should be pruned as much as one-third in early spring or late fall.

 When should I prune my Roses?